elzodxon/elzodxon/README.md

 ### Hi there 👋

+# My name is Elzodxon and I am a web developer.
+# How to reach me: elzodxon@interest.uz

+#⚡ Fun fact: lazy developer:)

 <!--
 **elzodxon/elzodxon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.